-The service is delivered through the cyber security company Mnemonic, who already takes operates a 24/7 security monitoring service for Storebrand.
-Mnemonic has also developed an integration between Secure Practice and their own Argus platform, which enables further automation of analysis and mitigation.
+The MailRisk service is delivered in collaboration with a managed security services provider (MSSP), who already operates a 24/7 security monitoring service for Storebrand.
+The MSSP has further developed an integration between Secure Practice and their own security platform, which enables further automation and mitigation.

-Maja Charlotte Otnes has expectations to the collaboration going forward, and is happy to see innovation within this important area.
+Maja Charlotte Otnes has expectations to this collaboration going forward, and is happy to see innovation within this important area.

 – It is exciting to see the puzzle coming together.
 Email is in one way very simple, yet at the same time a complex attack vector to protect an entire organization against.
 We cannot only think about the technical solutions and people separately, both need to be aligned, she concludes.

 «A holistic solution with a great end-user experience»

 Simplifies and improves: Bjørn Richard Watne and Maja Charlotte Otnes at Storebrand explain how Secure Practice offers efficient management of the most used attack vector against the enterprise.

 – 1800 pairs of eyes on security is better than ten

 Financial services company Storebrand has chosen Secure Practice to help employees with safe handling of suspicious emails.
 Bjørn Richard Watne (CISO) says the solution greatly helps both preventive and operative security.

 – MailRisk helps 50 times more people with suspicious email

 Compared to the previously manual helpdesk process, more than 50 times as many cases are now handled with MailRisk for quick and frictionless analysis and reporting across a large customer base, with overall approximately the same effort.